MalakMohamedAhmed/AI-code-review-assignment---Eskalate/submission_template.md

 - This function calculates the average amount of valid measurements by adding the not null values and dividing the sum by the total number of not null values with the help of another helper function (is_numeric_string) for further checking and avoidance of more edge cases.
 It safely handles wrong input types and ensures an accurate average.

 ## 4) Final Judgment
-- Decision: Approve / Request Changes / Reject
+- Decision: Approve
-- Justification:
+- Justification: The critical logic errors, division by zero risk, and input validation issues were correctly identified and fixed.
+The updated solution now averages only valid (non-null) values, handles invalid inputs safely, and avoids precision and runtime errors.
-- Confidence & unknowns:
+- Confidence & unknowns: Confidence is high in the correctness of the solution.
+Remaining unknowns include performance on very large datasets and whether additional logging or stricter numeric validation is required for production use.